Title: A Tale of Two Stories

 - First of all, they were lying.
 Rd 56; So they found some other liars; rd 57-59;

 - 2ndly, they couldn’t get their testimonies to agree.
-Remember this is all taking place in the night hours.
+Remember this is all taking place during the night hours.

 So it all ends in frustration.
 They are unable to find 3 witnesses who have the same story.
 So, the high priest stands up and takes over; rd v 60-61a; silence; rd 61b; Again the high priest asked him, “Are you the Christ, the Son of the Blessed?”
 That’s a loaded question!